Characterization, Division and Allocation of Retirement Plans

 - Performance of plan assets;

 - Years of employment before and after the marriage;

 - First possible retirement date; and

 - Survivorship options

 California divorce courts generally allocate retirement plan benefits between separate property and community property according to when the benefits were earned.
 Benefits “earned” during the marriage (after the date of marriage and before the date of separation) are generally characterized by divorce courts as community property.
 Benefits “earned” before the date of marriage, or after the date of separation, are generally characterized as separate property.
-Complications may occur relative to dividing the earnings of the plan assets, when records are missing, when valuing a defined benefit plan, or when drafting a Qualified Domestic Relations Order.
+Complications may occur relative to dividing the earnings of the plan assets or when records are missing, when valuing a defined benefit plan.